Skip to main content

 This course fulfills these general education curriculum requirements: Creative Expression & Apprec

-ENL 160: Literature I: Reading Broadly
+ENL 160: Introduction to Literary Interpretation: Reading Broadly

 Literary works from a broad historical range and a variety of genres will be grouped around a common topic and students will examine how writers approach significant questions from different perspectives.
 "Classics" will be juxtaposed with works from diverse time periods and cultures.
 Emphasis will be on developing framing questions and reading intertextually.
 Form, content, and aesthetics will be considered as students work on developing interpretive skills and forming questions.
 Required of Bachelor of Arts, English Majors.
 Three lecture hours per week.
+Prerequisite or Co-requisite: W-I course.

 Credits: 3.00

-ENL 161: Literature II: Reading Closely
+ENL 161: Introduction to Literary Interpretation: Reading Closely

 Through intensive close-reading practices, students will get to know a small number of literary works in great depth.
 Students will learn research methods as they study myriad aspects of the text(s) and context(s).
 Areas of focus may include: literary and historical traditions, sources, influences, intertexts, form, genre, aesthetics, thematics, and reception.
 Required of Bachelor of Arts, English Majors.
 Three lecture hours per week.